This is an instructable for configuring an EMUTAG to work as a Davinci Jr or Mini NFC card.

-If you don't have an arduino and wouldn't know what to do anyway, then I can supply all the above (Software, Anduino Nano and PN532 card) - message me through the Soliforum website.
+If you don't have an arduino or wouldn't know what to do if you did have them!, then I can supply all the above (Software, Anduino Nano and PN532 card) - message me through the Soliforum website.
 Not here please.

 EMUTAG - NTAG213 version:

 Please make sure you order the NTAG213 version... as a check you may want to put a seller note in and say it was "recommended by cgrillo"... the seller will then know the version you're after (a nice double check).

 If it is showing as out of stock but other versions are there then just send him a message and he'll sort you out - I think it's just a case of re-flashing the unit.

 AND if you don't want me to supply it - (as per above)

 If that auction is not open - check out the seller's other auctions.

 I think the software is Uno / Mega specific - I have been advised that it does notwork on a Leonardo.

 Adafruit card wired as SPI recommended.